microsoft/FluidFramework/packages/tools/fetch-tool/README.md

       --snapshotVersionIndex <number> : Index of the version to dump --saveDir <outdir>              : Save data of the snapshots and messages

-### Example
+### Tips

+- If not done already run `npm run build`
-- `node bin/fluid-fetch --saveDir test 'URL'`
+- Example command `node bin/fluid-fetch --saveDir test 'URL'`
-- You will need to get your URL from office.com.
-The URL will look something like https://www.office.com/launch/fluid/...'
+- The URL will need to come from office.com and look something like https://www.office.com/launch/fluid/...'
+- For 401 authentication errors, getkeys has been run as stated above.

 ## Example Output